sshilko/moar/_posts/2020-02-26-Serverless-Try.md

 - Use AWS Lambda
 - Benchmarks of various cold-start/runtimes showed Golang/JVM good results, we selected JVM (Java8)
-- Among JVM we found out [Micronaut framework](https://guides.micronaut.io/micronaut-function-aws-lambda/guide/index.html) to be really similar with SpringBoot, plus standard AWS SDK for Java
+- Among JVM we found out [Micronaut framework](https://guides.micronaut.io/micronaut-function-aws-lambda/guide/index.html) to be really similar with SpringBoot, standard AWS SDK for Java (com.amazonaws:aws-java-sdk-s3:1.11.500)
 - We used JVM8 because AWSSDK2 was not yet stable/released.
 - We used [Serverless.com](https://serverless.com/) framework as recommended by other frond-end team that had experience with it,
 - [AWS SAM](https://aws.amazon.com/serverless/sam/) lacked features we needed (ALB setup out of the box).